top of page

 Scoring Line

 A scoring line is used instead of a scoring plate.
-The scoring line should be marked from approximately 6 feet from the front left corner of the strike mat, perpendicular to the 3rd base line and continue to the backstop fence.
-The base runner's foot must be down on or down past the scoring line prior to the ball being received by a defensive player touching the strike mat for the scoring of a run.
+The scoring line should be marked approximately 6 feet from the left front corner of the strike mat, perpendicular to the 3rd base line, and continue to the backstop fence.
+The base runner’s foot must be down on, or down past, the scoring line prior to the ball being received by a defensive player touching the strike mat for the scoring of a run.

 Commitment Rule

-All outfielders except the rover must stay behind the lightposts until the ball is hit.
+All outfielders, except the rover, must stay behind the light poles until the ball is hit.
 This is to give the older, slower runners a chance to get on base.

-When playing with 10 players.
-If you choose to have a rover, three outfielders need to be behind the light poles and the rover can go anywhere.
+When playing with 10 players, if you choose to have a rover, three outfielders need to be behind the light poles and the rover can be anywhere.
 When playing with 11 players, the four outfielders need to be behind the light poles and the rover can be anywhere.

-Infielders must be behind the first, second and third base bags until the ball is hit.
-This is to give the older slower runners a chance to get to base.
+Infielders must be behind the first, second, and third base bags until the ball is hit.
+This is to give the older, slower runners a chance to get on base.

-There will be a five runs per inning rule with the exception of the final inning.
+There will be a five runs per inning rule except for the final inning.

 The team hitting last in the final inning cannot win the game if they trail by five runs.
 They will only be allowed to tie the game.